-I would like to thank the outgoing Board, Board Oversight Committee, the staff and management of the credit union for the hard work done by all over the last year, in very challenging conditions.
+I would like to thank the outgoing Board, Board Oversight Committee, staff and management of the credit union for the hard work done by all over the last year.

-We thank you all for your continued support and wish you a happy and healthy 2022.
+We thank you all for your continued support and wish you a happy and healthy 2023.